PervazGolrang/pg-small-labs/Cisco-Checkpoint-Segmentation-Lab/Steps/Step02_SW01.md

 !
 ```

-Do note that I am utilizing SVI, if I wanted the traffic to be seen by the firewall, then SVI has to be removed, else, it will not pass to the firewall for logging.
+Note: This configuration does use SVIs on the switch, so inter‑VLAN and routed traffic is terminated on SW01.
+If I wanted traffic to be logged by the firewall, the firewall must be the routing gateway for those VLANs.
+Alternatively, I can use a different method by using a SPAN session to send a copy of the traffic to the firewall for monitoring or logging, however, that would be unecessarily complicated than just removing SVI in general.

 ---